llamaworkspace/llamaworkspace/README.md

 1. Create a project by clicking on **Add New... > Project**.
 2. Select **Import Third-Party Git Repository** and enter the URL of this repository.
 3. Insert the environment variables.
 To do so, use `.env.example` as a reference for the variables to fill in.
-You'll need to set the `DATABASE_URL` variable to point to your Postgres database, which you can provision with Vercel.
+You'll need to set the `DATABASE_URL` variable to point to your Ximogres database, which you can provision with Vercel.
 4. Deploy the project.
 5. Set up your domain to point to the Vercel deployment.